AlexsLemonade/2022-yi-workshops/docs/HOME.md

 # What you will not learn:

 * We won't be able to cover all of R!
 This is a lifelong learning process.
 We're still learning too!
-* We won't address the specifics of analyzing "omics" data, e.g. RNAseq analysis pipelines.
+* We won't address the specifics of analyzing "omics" data, e.g., RNA-seq analysis pipelines.
 * We won't discuss the use of any Bioconductor packages.
 This course is only base R and `tidyverse`.
 * We won't be covering other related topics in computing like UNIX or version control.